preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/permissions/index.rst

 Users and Groups
 *******************
 Use this setting to add and remove Tenant Administrators and separate administrators for Shared Links and Announcements, if needed.
-Only Tenant Administrators can use this setting and other settings under "Tenant" in Omnia Admin.
+Only Tenant Administrators can use this setting.
 A Tenant Administrator can also edit all the settings for all Business Profiles within the Tenant.

 Single users, Security groups and Microsoft 365 groups can be added here (In Omnia on-prem, Microsoft 365 groups can't be used).